 You can also check out the Canadian Music Hall of Fame at the National Music Centre in Calgary.

 - Cost: Pay what you can, with suggested price being $15

 - Hours: Saturdays and Sundays 10 am – 5 pm

 19) Take a Leisurely Stroll Through One of Calgary’s City Parks.

 Easily one of the top things to do in Calgary is to enjoy one of the many public parks the city has to offer.

-Calgary boasts over 8,000 hectares of park within its city limits.
+Calgary boasts over 8,000 hectares of parks within its city limits.

 Some of the most popular parks to visit are Fish Creek Provincial Park, Bowness Park, Nose Hill Park and Edworthy Park and Douglas Fir Trail.

-19) Enjoy the Nightlife and Music Scene at the Blues Can
+20) Enjoy the Nightlife and Music Scene at The Blues Can

 Located in the historic Inglewood section of town, the Blues Can offers daily live shows each evening.
 The venue also boasts a classic southern dining menu to go with the atmosphere.